AXIHIXA/StonyBrookCSE528Graphics/hw1/README.md

 ## FAQ: Runtime error "shader file not successfully read"

 If you are using CLion or PyCharm, you should set up the working directory of the project.
-First click the "hw1 | Debug" (for CLion) or "hw1" (for PyCharm) icon in the top-right corner, next click "Edit Configurations...", then set up the "Working directory" item to the root of your project, i.e., the path to `cpp/` or `py/`
+First click the "hw1 | Debug" (for CLion) or "main" (for PyCharm) icon in the top-right corner, next click "Edit Configurations...", then set up the "Working directory" item to the root of your project, i.e., the path to `cpp/` or `py/`